 This event happens mid-September through October.
 It is so much fun to walk around here and see all the unique Halloween decorations they have.
-You can also do their witch scavenger hunt.
-This year you’ll need to print it at home or do it on your phone.
+You can also do their witch scavenger hunt, which we love doing.

 On weekends they have a farmers market and food trucks.
 They have events throughout the month like Witch’s Night Out.
-It looks like reservations are required for the events for 2020, but they are not required if there is not an event going on.
+This is a really fun Halloween event!

 7. Go to Cornbelly’s

-The dates for Cornbelly’s at Thanksgiving Point are September 25-October 31.
-This is our favorite thing to do in October!
+The dates for Cornbelly’s at Thanksgiving Point in Lehi for 2022 aren’t up yet.
+This is our favorite of the fall activities in Utah!
 We love the corn maze here and the huge rocking chair.
 We get a picture in it every year.

 8. Sundance Ski Lift Full Moon Ride

-The Full Moon Ride takes place on August 1, Sept 3, 4, 5, and October 1, 2, 3.
+The Full Moon Ride takes place on August 9, 10, September 8-10, and October 7, and 8.
 Bring lots of blankets and dress warm!
 It gets very cold at Sundance at night.
-This year, face masks are required when getting on and off the ski lift.
 The ride takes 45-60 minutes.

 9. Sundance Ski Lift Halloween Ride

-You can do the Halloween Ride during October 21-31.
 We’ve done both the full moon ride and the Halloween ride.
 They’re both fun, but Halloween is our favorite!
 It can be a little scary and creepy though, so this isn’t something I recommend doing with kids.